-Rating Alternative States Α Buffer for AA is dominated by native vegetation, has undisturbed soils, and is apparently subject to little or no human visitation. В Buffer for AA is characterized by native and naturalized vegetation, has no appreciable phytomass accumulation or invasive infestations, and has mostly undisturbed soils and is apparently subject to little or low impact human visitation.
+Rating Alternative States A Buffer for AA is dominated by native vegetation, has undisturbed soils, and is apparently subject to little or no human visitation. В Buffer for AA is characterized by a mix of native and non-native vegetation, has no appreciable phytomass accumulation or invasive infestations, and has mostly undisturbed soils and is apparently subject to little or low impact human visitation.
 C Buffer for AA is characterized by non-native vegetation with little or no native component, or has appreciable phytomass accumulation or invasive infestations, or has a moderate degree of soil disturbance/compaction, or there is evidence of at least moderate intensity of human visitation.
 D Buffer for AA is characterized by barren ground or otherwise compacted or disturbed soils, or there is significant cover of invasive species, or there is evidence of very intense human visitation.